Gaius-Augustus/BRAKER/README.md

 ### BRAKER with proteins of short evolutionary distance

-This approach is suitable if RNA-Seq data for the species of the target genome is not available and if a well annotated and very closely related reference species is available and you don't want to use the approach for proteins of unknown evolutionary distance.
+This is a deprecated pipeline that was before the only suitable approach if RNA-Seq data for the species of the target genome is not available and if a well annotated and very closely related reference species is available and you don't want to use the approach for proteins of unknown evolutionary distance (where we back then weren't sure how it'd perform on proteins of short evolutionary distance).

 For running BRAKER in this mode, type: